srzzz76/DeepMDI/README.md

 # Self-supervised Model-driven Deep Learning for Two-step Phase-shifting Interferometry

-This repository contains the implementation of the paper "Self-supervised model-driven deep learning for two-step phase-shifting interferometry" (submitted to Optics Letters).
+This repository contains the implementation of the paper "Self-supervised model-driven deep learning for two-step phase-shifting interferometry".
+If you find this project useful, we would be grateful if you cite the paper：

+Runzhou Shi, Tian Zhang, Yuqi Shao, Peiyu Yin, Baokun Wu, and Jian Bai, "Self-supervised model-driven deep learning for two-step phase-shifting interferometry," Opt.
+Lett.
+50, 6578-6581 (2025)

 ## Overview